aholstenson/transitory/README.md

     A good starting point would be to call `cleanUp()` in a `setInterval` with a delay of at least a few minutes.

+* `cache.metrics: Metrics`

+    _For metric enabled caches:_ Get metrics for this cache.
+Returns an object with the keys `hits`, `misses` and `hitRate`.
+For caches that do not have metrics enabled trying to access metrics will throw an error.

 ## Building a cache

 Caches are created via a builder that helps with adding on all requested